 Conquer one territory at a time

 Make a map or grid of your territory by day and stick to planning appointments and making calls within that area.
-You can leverage a CRM to run call lists by geography-based attributes, helping you stay organized and cover more ground.
+You can leverage a CRM like Keap to run call lists by geography-based attributes, helping you stay organized and cover more ground.

 Sure, sending a canned message in the form of a template makes life easier for everyone, but prospects can see right through the generic nature of it.
 Before making calls or sending emails, try to customize your messages by sprinkling in personal touches to make them sound more authentic and inviting.